dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 ## Struct `DKGFirstRoundOutputEvent`

-An event being emitted when the DKG first round is completed by the blockchain.
+An event emitted when the first round of the DKG process is completed.

+This event is emitted by the blockchain to notify the user about the completion of the first round.
-The user should catch this event to get the output of the first round, use it to generate the needed input for the second round, and then call the [<code>launch_dkg_second_round</code>] function to start the second round.
+The user should catch this event to generate inputs for the second round and call the <code>launch_dkg_second_round</code> function.

 <pre><code><b>struct</b> <a href="dwallet_2pc_mpc_ecdsa_k1.md#0x3_dwallet_2pc_mpc_ecdsa_k1_DKGFirstRoundOutputEvent">DKGFirstRoundOutputEvent</a> <b>has</b> <b>copy</b>, drop